mistersouza/ayrton-senna/README.md

 ### Gallery

-_This section highlights Ayrton Senna's genius behind the wheel._
+● This section highlights Ayrton Senna's genius behind the wheel.

 + The link on the section opens the Getty Images page in a new tab.